- Decriminalization Legal Library - March 17, 2020

 Kat Conour is a psychotherapist, facilitator, and experiential educator currently being trained in Ketamine Assisted Psychotherapy and with MAPS to become an MDMA for PTSD therapy provider through Sage Integrative.
 With a background in non-profits, philanthropy, corporate consulting, and community organizing, Kat is passionate about supporting individuals and organizations in the psychedelic community turn their values and vision into aligned action.
 An Emergent Strategy fangirl, Kat recognizes that a movement is only as strong as the relationships upon which they are built.
 She currently serves as an Advisor to Auryn Fund which recently launched We Will Call It Pala, and focuses on ensuring that equity, ethics, and accessibility are embedded in practice within the scaling of psychedelic medicines.
 She also sits on the Advisory Board of the Chacruna Institute for Psychedelic Plant Medicines.

-Genesee Herzberg, PsyD is a licensed psychologist practicing in Berkeley, Ca. She obtained her doctorate in clinical psychology from the California Institute of Integral Studies, where she was awarded the Kranzke scholarship for her research on the phenomenology and sequelae of MDMA-assisted psychotherapy.
-In June of 2018, Dr. Herzberg co-founded Sage Integrative Health, a holistic health and psychedelic psychotherapy clinic in Berkeley that offers ketamine-assisted therapy and is preparing to offer MDMA-assisted therapy through the FDA’s Expanded Access program.
-In 2019, she co-founded Sage Institute, a sliding scale ketamine-assisted therapy and community mental health clinic in Oakland.
-Dr. Herzberg also works as a therapist and sub-investigator for MAPS’ MDMA-assisted psychotherapy for PTSD research.
+Genesee Herzberg, PsyD is a licensed psychologist practicing in Berkeley, CA. She obtained her doctorate in clinical psychology from the California Institute of Integral Studies, where she was awarded the Kranzke scholarship for her research on the phenomenology and sequelae of MDMA-assisted psychotherapy.
+In June of 2018, Dr. Herzberg co-founded Sage Integrative Health, a holistic health and psychedelic psychotherapy clinic in Berkeley that offers ketamine-assisted therapy and is preparing to offer MDMA-assisted psychotherapy through the Expanded Access program, once sites have been formally selected.
+In 2019, Dr. Herzberg co-founded and currently serves as executive director for Sage Institute, a sliding scale ketamine-assisted therapy and community mental health clinic and training center in Oakland.
+Dr. Herzberg is also a therapist and sub-investigator for MAPS’ MDMA-assisted psychotherapy for PTSD research.
 She is passionate about increasing the accessibility of psychedelic medicine and supporting the field in moving towards greater inclusivity of diverse and traditionally marginalized voices.
 She has published several articles on these topics.

 Join us at the Psychedelic Liberty Summit